 Every February, people across the nation come together for events and activities to celebrate Black History Month.
+Wellington is proud to highlight the history, diversity, and achievements of the Black community.
 It’s a time for us to continue our collective journey of honoring and deepening our knowledge of the history and contributions of African Americans and people of African descent that have been marginalized from mainstream opportunities because of our country’s legacy of slavery and institutional and structural racism.
-Wellington will offer virtual events and activities throughout February to highlight the history, diversity, and achievements of the Black community.
-This year, events will be held virtually to keep us all safe during the COVID-19 Pandemic.

 BLAST (Black Leadership & Achievement Student Team) Video Series